chaalpritam/Carbide/README.md

 # Carbide - Google Photos iOS App Clone

-A React Native iOS app that replicates the Google Photos interface with the exact same screens, text, colors, and layout as the original iOS app.
+A React Native iOS app that replicates the Google Photos interface with the exact same screens, text, colors, and layout as the original iOS app, including detailed views and photo permissions.

 ## Features

-### 📱 Screens
+### 📱 Screens & Navigation

 1. **Photos Tab**
    - Grid layout with photos organized by date